OSRTT/OSLTTDocs/docs/build-from-source.md

 ## Arduino CLI

 You'll need to put a copy of the [Arduino CLI](https://github.com/arduino/arduino-cli) in the bin/debug or bin/releases folder, inside a folder named "arduinoCLI".

-If you want the code to be able to push updates to the board you'll also need to copy the "OSRTT_Full_Code" folder from the Hardware folder to the "arduinoCLI" folder as well.
+## Remove Signed Builds

+You'll also need to head to the solution properties and disabled signed builds before it'll build.